 Both Fort Greene and Clinton Hill are easily accessed from Manhattan via subway, with the A and C lines providing several convenient stops on Fulton Street.
 Also, there is the G line running up Lafayette Avenue to Queens, and connecting with other lines to access any area of Manhattan with ease.
 For zipping around the neighborhood, there are a number of bus lines running the length of Fulton Street, making it easy to shop from Rockwell Place to Classon Avenue.
 Those residents wishing to venture out to Long Island have the added convenience of the LIRR at Atlantic Terminal as well.

-With affordable housing, convenient public transportation, abundant arts, events, restaurants and shops, it is no wonder that these neighborhoods are becoming THE place to work, shop, dine and play in Brooklyn.
+With convenient public transportation, abundant arts, events, restaurants and shops, it is no wonder that these neighborhoods are becoming THE place to work, shop, dine and play in Brooklyn.
 Visit us and experience for yourself why so many are choosing Fort Greene and Clinton Hill as their new home.